 - Deprivation of food, outdoor play, or other program components

 There is also a lot you can do in your classroom.
 Good room arrangement and design is your first step.
 Make sure there are no “blind spots” in the room.
 You need to be able to see all children at all times.
 Be aware that inadequate supervision of children under your care may constitute child neglect and put children in danger.

 Maintain accountability for all children at all times.
 It is important to ensure children are signed in and out as they come and go from your room.
 Make sure children only leave with people who are authorized to pick them up.
 If you do not recognize the person who is picking up children in your care, you need to question their authority to pick the child up.

 Be aware of the behaviors you heard described in the video.
 If you notice an adult acting strangely, act on your suspicions.
 Use the checklist provided in the Apply section to make sure you are doing all you can to keep children safe.

-What To Do If I Suspect a Child is Abused or Neglected?
+What Do I Do If I Suspect a Child is Abused or Neglected?

 Most importantly, you have a responsibility to report a suspected case of abuse or neglect.
 It is not your job to identify the abuser.
 All you need to do is suspect abuse and allow investigators to do their jobs.
 Reporting requirements vary from state to state and program to program.

 If you suspect abuse or neglect, you can call the Childhelp National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
 This line is open 24 hours a day, 7 days a week and can help you find emergency resources.

 Follow all of the procedures required at your place of employment.

 What advice does Pam give about preparing for and making the call to report abuse or neglect?